tkiratsous/epmware-docs-home/docs/guides.md

 2. Understand the script structure and events
 3. Learn the API reference
 4. Practice with example scripts

+### For Integration Engineers
+1. Start with **Agent Installation Guide** - Prerequisites
+2. Install and configure the agent on target servers
+3. Set up application-specific configurations
+4. Configure scheduled tasks for continuous operation
+5. Test connectivity and monitor logs

 ## Documentation Standards